AskskwBv8T2nrm4Qnj/openstack2netbox/README.md

 LAN Prefixes are added within the VRF, or added/updated globally in case of WAN Subnets.
 In case of a WAN IP-address, the IP is added to the Global VRF, or it is updated if it exists in this space already.

-You may combine or 'merge' Neutron networks into specific NetBox VRFs by adding the relevant Neutron network ID and the openstack-api-script tag to said VRF.
+You may combine or 'merge' Neutron networks into specific NetBox VRFs by adding the relevant Neutron network ID to the proper Custom Field and the openstack-api-script tag to said VRF.
 You should place a single "," in between Network IDs when combining multiple Neutron networks.
-Delete the openstack-api-script tagged items in the 'old' VRF, then delete the old VRF itself and re-run the script.
+Delete the openstack-api-script tagged items in the 'old' VRF, then delete the old VRF itself (or otherwise remove the tag and Neutron ID from it) and re-run the script.
 This will only work for 'LAN' VRFs, as we don't create VRFs to hold WAN objects.

 This script can be re-run, and it'll update NetBox Objects with their latest states.